craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southeastern Central/Greater Villages & Cities/Boneborn.md

-The battle is to begin as the dark sky alights with disorder and chaos.
+"The battle is to begin as the dark sky alights with disorder and chaos." - [[Coraline Avaati]]